Curious about the next “it” beverage? Look no further: It’s called matcha green tea — and the health benefits are astounding!

-We all know that green tea benefits are amazing but when you consume matcha, you consume all of green tea’s benefits in their most concentrated form — and the health benefits are amplified!
-The secret behind matcha’s super strength is found in its polyphenol compounds called catechins, a type of antioxidant found in superfoods like green tea, cocoa, and apples.
+We all know that green tea benefits are amazing, but when you consume matcha, you consume all of green tea’s benefits in the most concentrated form — and the health benefits are amplified!
+The secret behind matcha’s super strength is found in its polyphenol compounds called catechins, a type of antioxidant found in superfoods like green tea, cocoa and apples.
 Valued for being more catechin-dense than most items, green tea provides unbelievable health benefits for people who regularly drink it.
 And this is especially true of matcha, a concentrated powdered form of green tea.

 8 Health Benefits of Matcha Green Tea

 Research has shown that green tea consumption can reduce the risk of cancer.
 Some of the specific cancers where risk reduction has been scientifically demonstrated include:

 - Bladder cancer: A study of 882 women showed that the risk of urinary bladder cancer was significantly reduced in women who consumed matcha.
 (2)

 - Breast cancer: A meta-analysis of multiple observational studies found that women who drank the most green tea had a 22 percent lower risk of developing breast cancer.
 Also, they had a lower chance of breast cancer consuming green tea compared to consuming black tea.
 (3)